 Does Dr. Carson still perform surgeries?

-Yes, he performs around 350 surgeries each year.
+No, Dr. Carson has retired from his position at Johns Hopkins.
+While serving as the Director of Pediatric Neurosurgery, he performed around 350 surgeries each year.
 Before he became more active with his speaking engagements, he performed 450 - 500 surgeries each year.

 Does Dr. Carson speak to school children?